logo Performance Scan images

 When people use a one-time experience, their limited personal experience or that of an acquaintance to draw general conclusions about a subject, there is the anecdotal fallacy.

 However, an anecdote or illogical argument does not constitute conclusive proof that something is always so.
 With the anecdotal fallacy, anecdote is preferred to scientifically based counter-evidence.
 The fallacy is common because personal experience is often also the only experience we have.
 On the surface, the conclusion seems true, but when you look at the roots, it is often a simplification of the problem, and many important details, other factors and scientific findings are left out in the conclusion we draw (Goodwin, 2009).
-This often involves other biases, such as confirmation bias and the bandwagon effect.
+This often involves other biases, such as the confirmation bias and the bandwagon effect.

 How does the anecdotal fallacy arise?